Close

 Can Macrosomia Cause Cerebral Palsy in Maryland Newborns?

 New parents may be shocked to learn that their newborn has cerebral palsy.
-They may be more surprised when they realize that the root of their child’s condition due to a doctor’s negligence when faced with fetal macrosomia.
+They may be more surprised when they realize that the root of their child’s condition is due to a doctor’s negligence when faced with fetal macrosomia.

 Fetal macrosomia is a condition that causes fetuses to be larger than average.
 This can cause difficulties during labor and delivery, leading to negligent doctors making mistakes and causing cerebral palsy in babies with macrosomia.
 If your child had fetal macrosomia, and a Maryland doctor failed to diagnose it and create a birth plan to attempt to avoid complications, and your child now has cerebral palsy, reach out to an attorney.
 Your lawyer can help you hold a Maryland doctor accountable if their negligence caused cerebral palsy in your newborn.